WHAT IS LIPOSUCTION?

 The removed fat can in some cases find other uses.
 This is referred to as liposculpture.
-Areas where the fat be employed include the buttocks, face, and even the breasts.
-In general, fat can deposited in any area of the body, provided this is deemed necessary.
+Areas where the fat can be employed include the buttocks, face, and even the breasts.
+In general, fat can be deposited in any area of the body, provided this is deemed necessary.

 The results of liposuction are permanent; this means that, provided that the patient maintains their weight, fat will not aggregate again in the areas in question.
 There should be no problems in the future, even in the event of a pregnancy.